GLRAzure/streaming-demo/README.md

 ![img](https://github.com/GLRAzure/streaming-demo/blob/master/img/adb-maven.png)

-* Import Notebook and run all cells
+* Import Notebook

 Import the DBC archive notebook located at this location: `notebooks/Streaming Demo.dbc`

-After running the cells, select `View: Streaming Dashboard`.
+**Important:** After importing the notebook, move on to setting up the IoTDeviceSimulator.
+Before running the cells in this notebook, be sure the device simulator is up-and-running, sending data to the Event Hub.

 ## Run the IoTDeviceSimulator